Patani Kingdom

 Patani, or the Sultanate of Patani (Jawi: كسلطانن ڤطاني) was a Malay sultanate in the historical Pattani Region.
-It covered approximately the area of the modern Thai provinces of Pattani, Yala, Narathiwat and part of the northern modern-day Malaysia it is Kelantan.
-The 2nd–15th century state of Langkasuka and 6–7th century state of Pan Pan may or may not have been related.
+It covered approximately the area of the modern Thai provinces of Pattani, Yala, Narathiwat and part of the Malaysian state of Kelantan.
+The 2nd–15th century state of Langkasuka and the 6th–7th century state of Pan Pan may have been related.

 The golden age of Patani started during the reign of the first of its four successive queens, Raja Hijau (The Green Queen), who came to the throne in 1584 and was followed by Raja Biru (The Blue Queen), Raja Ungu (The Purple Queen) and Raja Kuning (The Yellow Queen).
 During this period the kingdom's economic and military strength was greatly increased to the point that it was able to fight off four major Siamese invasions.
 It had declined by the late 17th century and it was invaded by Siam in 1786, which eventually absorbed the state after its last raja was deposed in 1902.

 Predecessors

-An early kingdom in the Patani area was the Hindu-Buddhist Langkasuka, founded in the region as early as the 2nd century CE.
-It appeared in many accounts by Chinese travellers, among them was the Buddhist pilgrim I Ching.
-The kingdom drew trade from Chinese, Indian, and local traders as a stopping place for ships bound for, or just arrived from, the Gulf of Thailand.
+An early kingdom in the Patani area was the Hindu-Buddhist Langkasuka, founded in the region as early as the 2nd century.
+It appeared in many accounts by Chinese travellers, among them was the Buddhist pilgrim Yijing.
+The kingdom drew trade from Chinese, Indian, and local traders as a stopping place for ships bound for, or arriving from, the Gulf of Thailand.
 Langkasuka reached its greatest economic success in the 6th and 7th centuries and afterward declined as a major trade center.
 Political circumstances suggest that by the 11th century, Langkasuka was no longer a major port visited by merchants.
 However, much of the decline may be due to the silting up of the waterway linking it to the sea.

 The most substantial ruins believed to be ancient Langkasuka have been found in Yarang located approximately 15 kilometres from the sea and the current city of Pattani.
-How or when Langkasuka became replaced by Patani is not known; Hikayat Patani indicates that the immediate predecessor of Patani was Kota Mahligai whose ruler founded Patani, perhaps some time between 1350 and 1450.
+How or when Langkasuka was replaced by Patani is unknown.
+Patani is not mentioned in the Javanese text Nagarakretagama written in 1365, but places such as Langkasuka, Sai and Kelantan are, which may indicate Patani had yet to be founded in this period.
+Hikayat Patani indicates that the immediate predecessor of Patani was Kota Mahligai ("the citadel town") whose ruler founded Patani, perhaps some time between 1350 and 1450.
 This Patani was located in Keresik (name in Malay) or Kru Se (in Thai), a few kilometers to the east of the current city.

 However, some think Patani was the same country known to the Chinese as Pan Pan.